-To finish the proof we show that $\Delta'\cong \Gamma'$ (or equality, with the obvious identifications of vertices given by geometric location at barycenters -- which we will use below).
-Considering the effect of a stellar subdivision on geometric realizations, with each closed face $T$ of the original complex there associated canonically a closed ball consisting of a subcomplex in the result complex, whose undelying space is $||\overline{T}||$.
-For any face $T\in \Delta$ there is a unique decomposition $T=T_1\cup F_1$ such that $F_1\subseteq F$ and $T_1\cap F=\emptyset$.
+To finish the proof we show that $\Delta'\cong \Gamma'$ (or equality, with the obvious identifications of vertices given by geometric location at barycenters --- which we will use below).
+Considering the effect of a stellar subdivision on geometric realizations, with each (closed) face $F'$ of the original complex there is a canonically associated closed ball consisting of a subcomplex in the resulting complex, whose underlying space is $||\overline{F'}||$.
+The face $F'\in \Delta$ has a unique decomposition $F'=F'_+\cup F'_-$ such that $F'_+\subseteq F$ and $F'_-\cap F=\emptyset$.

-Then, as stellar subdivision and join commute, namely for disjoint simplicial complexes $A,B$ and a face $\sigma\in A$, $\stellar_{A*B}(\sigma)=\stellar_A(\sigma)*B$, we get that for $T\in \Delta$ the complex associated with $||\overline{T}||$ in $\Delta'$ is $\overline{T_1}* \br(\overline{F}_1)$.
-If $F_1\neq F$, then $T\in \Gamma$ and again $\overline{T_1}* \br(\overline{F}_1)$ is the corresponding subcomplex in $\Gamma'$.
-If $F_1=F$, denote by $v_F$ the vertex in the relative interior of $||F||$ in the geometric realizations of both (by the abuse of notation explained above) $\Delta'$ and $\Gamma$ (and $\Gamma'$).
-Then the subcomplex corresponding to $||\overline{T}||$ is as follows: in $\Delta'$ it is $\overline{T}_1* \br(\overline{F})=\overline{T}_1*\{v_F\}*\br(\partial F)$; in $\Gamma$ it is $\overline{T}_1*\{v_F\}*\partial F$, hence in $\Gamma'$ it is $\overline{T}_1*\{v_F\}*\br(\partial F)$. \end{proof}
+Then, as stellar subdivision and join commute (namely for disjoint simplicial complexes $\Delta_I,\Delta_{II}$ and a face $F_I\in \Delta_I$, $\stellar_{\Delta_I*\Delta_{II}}(F_I)=\stellar_{\Delta_I}(F_I)*\Delta_{II}$), we get that for $F'\in \Delta$ the complex associated with $||\overline{F'}||$ in $\Delta'$ is $\overline{F'_-}* \br(\overline{F'_+})$.
+If $F'_+\neq F$, then $F'\in \Gamma$ and again $\overline{F'_-}* \br(\overline{F'_+})$ is the corresponding subcomplex in $\Gamma'$.
+If $F'_+=F$, denote by $v_F$ the vertex in the relative interior of $||\overline{F}||$ in the geometric realizations of both (by the abuse of notation explained above) $\Delta'$ and $\Gamma$ (and $\Gamma'$).
+Then the subcomplex corresponding to $||\overline{F'}||$ is as follows: in $\Delta'$ it is $\overline{F'_-}* \br(\overline{F})=\overline{F'_-}*\{v_F\}*\br(\partial \overline{F})$; in $\Gamma$ it is $\overline{F'_-}*\{v_F\}*\partial \overline{F}$, hence in $\Gamma'$ it is $\overline{F'_-}*\{v_F\}*\br(\partial \overline{F})$. \end{proof}